A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 - Crisp-quiet: muted but snappy, with a clean attack.
 Great if you hate “pillow typing.”

-Soft-quiet is easier to achieve.
-Crisp-quiet takes more tuning and the right parts.
+Soft-quiet is easier to get right.
+Crisp-quiet takes more tuning and better parts.

 Step 2: Pick the right silent switch (and don’t over-spec it)

-Silent switches use dampening (usually silicone pads or dampened stems) to reduce bottom-out and top-out.
-That’s why they’re effective: they attack the loudest two events.
+Silent switches use dampening to reduce bottom-out and top-out.
+That is why they help.

 - If you want office-safe and still satisfying, start with a silent tactile.